jgoerz/jgoerz.github.io/content/en/notes/go-kit/what-is-go-kit.md

 way to describe it is to show an example.
 Notice in the example below, that this method can do anything.
 Its behavior is completely defined by the behavior of the passed in interfaces.
 The only thing that is concrete is the order of operations: decode, transform, encode.
+That is the template.
 It's also possible to make it generic using generics or reflection (using `any` types).

 ```go
 type Encoder interface {